Vessel shortage forces Canada to scrap key climate change research mission | CBC News

 "When there is a gap in long-term monitoring data, the department takes account of the increased scientific uncertainty when making related management decisions," said Jahn.

-Hebert takes the cancellation in stride and said they have to do the best they can with what's available.
+Hebert has been taking the cancellation in stride, and said they have to do the best they can with what's available.

-"We're just in a holding pattern, waiting to get a decision made about what the next plans are," he said.
+"We're just in a holding pattern, waiting to get a decision made about what the next plans are."

 Contingency planning underway